Convectioniproclozide569/BastionRoute/README.md

 > **An outbound-initiated WebSocket orchestrator for WireGuard that operates with zero-inbound port architecture.**

-BastionRoute is a zero-trust Layer-3 overlay network designed to securely route WireGuard traffic over a stateful Layer-7 WebSocket transport.
+BastionRoute is an outbound-only overlay network designed to securely route WireGuard traffic over a stateful Layer-7 WebSocket transport.

 By initiating all data pipelines via outbound-only connections, BastionRoute requires no open port exposure while preserving WireGuard end-to-end encrypted payloads.
 It operates as a transport encapsulation layer only.